Adversarial Rewards in Universal Learning for Contextual Bandits: Preliminaries

+We refer to all the models except for the stationary one as \emph{adversarial}.
 To emphasize the dependence of the reward in the selected action, and the conditional distributions, we may write $r_t(a\mid X_t)$, $r_t(a\mid \Xbb_{\leq t})$, $r_t(a\mid \Xbb)$, and $r_t(a\mid \mb a_{\leq t-1}, \Xbb_{\leq t}, \mb r_{\leq t})$ for the corresponding reward models.
-For simplicity, when the conditioning is clear from context, we may simply write $r_t(a)$ for the reward if action $a$ is selected.
+When the conditioning is clear from context, we may simply write $r_t(a)$ for the reward if action $a$ is selected.
 The general goal in contextual bandits is to discover or approximate an optimal policy $\pi^*:\Xcal\to\Acal$ if it exists.
-For non-stationary rewards, there may not exist a single optimal policy $\pi^*$.
+For adversarial rewards, there may not exist a single optimal policy $\pi^*$.
 Instead, we aim for consistent algorithms that have sublinear regret compared to any fixed measurable policy.

 \begin{definition}[Consistency and universal consistency] Let $\Xbb$ be a stochastic process on $\Xcal$, $(r_t)_{t\geq 1}$ be a reward mechanism and $f_\cdot$ be a learning rule.
 Denote by $(\hat a_t)_{t\geq 1}$ its selected actions.
 We say that $f_\cdot$ is \emph{consistent} under $\Xbb$ with rewards $r$ if for any measurable policy $\pi^*:\Xcal\to\Acal$,